artemelyashevich/library-api/README.md

 # Library Web API

-This project involves the development of a CRUD Web API for simulating a library system (including creation, modification, deletion, and retrieval) using the Spring framework.
+This project involves the development of a CRUD Web API for simulating a library system using the Spring framework.

 ## Project Setup